phpingme/courses/php7-intro/index.md

 use const some\namespace\{SomeConst, ConstB as B, ConstC as C};
 ```

-> as a task, extend a code below in a way that the following string appears in an output:
+> as a task, extend a code below in a way that the following string appears as the output:

 > **"i'm doing php7 intro course on phping.me"**